Shimeizi/vaccine-management-system/README.md

 ## 🐞 Debugging

-For debugging with tools such as `gdb` or `valgrind`, compile with:
+For debugging with tools such as `gdb` or `valgrind`, compile the project with:

 ```bash
 gcc -g -Wall -Wextra -Werror -Wno-unused-result -o proj *.c